coreysa/azure-content/includes/virtual-machines-create-LinuxVM.md

 9. You can place virtual machines together in the cloud service, but for this tutorial, you're only creating a single virtual machine.
 To do this, select **Create a new cloud service**.

 10. In **Cloud Service DNS Name**, type a name that uses between 3 and 24 lowercase letters and numbers.
 You'll need to come up with your own cloud service name because it must be unique in Azure.
-The clouse service name becomes part of the URI that is used to contact the virtual machine through the cloud service.
+The cloud service name becomes part of the URI that is used to contact the virtual machine through the cloud service.

 11. In **Region/Affinity Group/Virtual Network**, select where you want to locate the virtual machine.